Tower of Babel (1989 video game)

 Tower of Babel is a computer game for the Amiga, Atari ST and Acorn Archimedes systems programmed by Pete Cooke, developed by Rainbird Software and released by Microprose Software in 1989.
 It is a puzzle video game played on a three-dimensional tower-like grid viewed in vector graphics with filled polygons.

 Background

 The plot of the game is based on the biblical story of the Tower of Babel.
-At the height of the tower's construction, while it failed in its original purpose to directly contact God, it caught the attention of a passing Zantorian alien spaceship.
+At the height of the tower's construction, while it failed in its original purpose to directly contact God, it caught the attention of a passing Zandorian alien spaceship.
 The Zantorians descended and left three spider-like robots to help the Shinarians in constructing the tower.
 However, distrust broke out among the two species, and the humans betrayed the robots, stealing their energy packs (called "Klondikes").
 Playing the robots, it is the player's job to find the energy packs to be able to get back home to Zantor.